GrimLink/dotfiles/shell/README.md

 If `~/.shell/extra` exists, it will be sourced along with the other files.
 You can use this to add a few custom commands without the need to fork this entire repository, or to add commands you don’t want to commit to a public repository.

 You could also use extra to override settings, functions and aliases from my dotfiles repository.
 It’s probably better to fork this repository instead, though.

+## Need help or forgot a command

+If the bin command shell-help is installed. then you can view all commands by running `shell-help`.